cnunciato/bazel-remote-cache-pulumi-aws/README.md

 # bazel-remote-cache-pulumi-aws

-An [Pulumi](https://www.pulumi.com/docs/) example and template that deploys a [Bazel remote cache](https://bazel.build/remote/caching) powered by Amazon S3 and CloudFront.
+A [Pulumi](https://www.pulumi.com/docs/) template that deploys a [Bazel remote cache](https://bazel.build/remote/caching) powered by Amazon S3 and CloudFront.
 Optionally supports HTTP basic authentication.

 ## Usage

-Create a new project with `pulumi new` by pointing to this reposiroty, then follow the prompts to set an optional HTTP basic-auth username and password.
-(If you choose not to set either one, the cache will be provisioned without authentication.)
+Create a new project with `pulumi new` by pointing to this repository, then follow the prompts.
+If you want the endpoint to be protected with HTTP basic auth, set a username and password; otherwise, you can leave them blank to leave the endpoint unprotected.

 ```bash
 pulumi new https://github.com/cnunciato/bazel-remote-cache-pulumi-aws
 ```

+Run `pulumi up` to deploy:

 ```plain
 pulumi up